SYNYC/Metis-Classification-Project/MVP.md

 ##### Sabrina Yang

-Initially I had almost 3 million data points and 140 features .
+Initially I had almost 3 million data points and 140 features.
 I aimed to get to a smaller size of  dataset with less than 50 features to process my next step.

 After doing data cleaning, EDA and feature engineering, I was able to cut down to 246,000 data points with 28 features.
 Here’s what I did: